To contact the Sixth Form Office, please use the contact details below.

 Guidance and support

-Guidance and support for students is available from the Head and Deputy Head of Sixth Form (Mr Mealor, Mr Owen), form tutors, subject teachers, pastoral heads (Ms O'Brien Y12 and Ms Gayle Y13), academic mentor (Ms Leach) and the Sixth Form administrators (Ms Mason and Ms Chavez).
+Guidance and support for students is available from the Head of Sixth Form (Mr Mealor), form tutors, subject teachers, pastoral heads (Ms O'Brien Y12 and Ms Gayle Y13), academic mentor (Ms Leach) and the Sixth Form administrators (Ms Mason and Ms Chavez).
 If you are experiencing difficulties in any area of your school life you should first consult your form tutor or pastoral head of year.
 Your pastoral head of year will have oversight of your year group as a whole, academically and pastorally, and will monitor your progress and attendance.
 The Sixth Form administrators are based in the Sixth Form Office (top floor, Park Site) and are available for queries, guidance and support throughout the day from 8.30-4.00.

 Study in school